How YOUR Social Media Can Affect Your Car Wreck Claim

 Navigating Social Media with Legal Guidance From George Bush Law

-Before you post anything related to your accident on social media, consult with a local attorney like George D. Bush who can provide personalized advice based on the specifics of your case.
+Before you post anything related to your wreck on social media, consult with a local attorney like George D. Bush who can provide personalized advice based on the specifics of your case.
 Experienced legal professionals understand the nuances of social media’s impact on legal proceedings and can guide you on how to communicate safely without compromising your claim.

 1. Go Dark if Possible: Consider taking a hiatus from social media while your claim is pending.
 This eliminates the risk of posts being misinterpreted.